Mark Babcock, M.S.W., L.C.S.W.

 - Board of Directors for PIMA's Physical Therapy Assistant Program, Westminster, CO.

 Joanna has more than 20 years of experience as a physical therapist.
-She specializes in orthopedic disorders, with interests in spine, neck and jaw disorders as well as headaches.
+She specializes in head and neck cancer and orthopedic disorders, with interests in spine, neck and jaw disorders as well as headaches.
 She received training from the renowned Mariano Racabado for treatment of craniovertebral and craniomandibular dysfunctions.
-In addition to individual therapy, Joanna teaches Moving On, a community class at Mapleton for strengthening and conditioning of clients with orthopedic issues.
+In addition to individual therapy, Joanna teaches Moving On, a community class for strengthening and conditioning of clients with orthopedic issues.
 Outside of work, she enjoys jogging, hiking, and time with her family.

 Miller, NH, Miller, DJ, Goldberg (Zemmelman), JL, Physical Therapist Examination, Evaluation and Intervention for a Patient with West Nile Virus Paralysis, Journal of American Physical Therapy Association, 2006, Vol 86, No. 6, pp. 843-856.